linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 traders face:

 **Rollover risk:** Financing costs are an important source of risk for basis traders.
 The long position in the Treasury note is largely financed by borrowing in the repo market.
 One option for this financing is to enter into short-term — possibly overnight — repo trades.
 Interest rates on overnight repo are often lower than on term repo given the same collateral.
-However, rolling repo borrowing over daily exposes the trader to the possibility of rates rising before the trade is complete, which would require the trader to post additional collateral to secure the same amount
+However, rolling repo borrowing over daily exposes the trader to the possibility of rates rising before the trade is complete, which would require the trader to post additional collateral to secure the same amount of financing.

-of financing.
 If the trader is already highly leveraged, it may be difficult to raise more capital without selling assets, possibly at discounted or fire-sale prices.
 Such liquidity-driven sales could push prices down in other markets, instigating further margin calls and a liquidity spiral.
 We note, however, that traders may manage this risk by financing through repo with a term matched to the expiration of the futures contract, rather than through overnight funding.
 More granular data would be needed to determine the length of financing basis traders employ.

 **Margin risk:** When Treasury note futures prices rise, the trader going long the basis will have to make variation margin payments on the short futures contract.

-When Treasury cash prices also rise, these margin

-payments will be offset by the increased collateral

-value of the long Treasury note held.
-However, when

-Treasury note futures and cash prices diverge, as can occur in times of illiquidity, the increase in collateral value may not be enough to meet the variation margin requirement.
+When Treasury cash prices also rise, these margin payments will be offset by the increased collateral value of the long Treasury note held.
+However, when Treasury note futures and cash prices diverge, as can occur in times of illiquidity, the increase in collateral value may not be enough to meet the variation margin requirement.
 The basis trader must make a sudden cash outlay to meet their margin call.

 **Leverage and default risk:** The high leverage of many basis traders compounds the risks they face.
-Repo contracts with Treasury collateral allow borrowers to

-obtain extremely high leverage because haircuts are so small.
+Repo contracts with Treasury collateral allow borrowers to obtain extremely high leverage because haircuts are so small.
 A haircut is a discount on the value of an asset pledged as collateral.
 As a simple rule, the maximum leverage obtainable for a given security as collateral is the inverse of the haircut.
 Treasuries typically have haircuts of around 2 percent.
 At this level, traders could in principle achieve 50-to-1 leverage.
-For highly leveraged traders, small changes in margin requirements or the cost of financing could lead to large cash

-outlays, and in the worst-case scenario could lead to outright failure.
+For highly leveraged traders, small changes in margin requirements or the cost of financing could lead to large cash outlays, and in the worst-case scenario could lead to outright failure.

-Deviations of Basis Trade Returns From Bill
+Deviations of Basis Trade Returns From Bill Returns

-Returns

-Deviations of the IRR from the return on Treasury

-bills reflect the risks basis trades face.
-In the absence

-of rollover risk and margin requirements, the first two legs of the basis trade would be equivalent to a Treasury bill.
+Deviations of the IRR from the return on Treasury bills reflect the risks basis trades face.
+In the absence of rollover risk and margin requirements, the first two legs of the basis trade would be equivalent to a Treasury bill.
 In this case, the return on the basis should be the same as the return on that bill.
 Therefore, one way to assess the extent of risks the basis trade faces at any given time is to examine deviations of the return on the basis trade from the return on the bill.

-In particular, in times of relative illiquidity and high

-balance sheet costs, the implied repo rate has deviated significantly from the rate of return on bills.
-One

-example of these deviations occurred directly following

-the collapse of Lehman Brothers in 2008 (see **Figure**
+In particular, in times of relative illiquidity and high balance sheet costs, the implied repo rate has deviated significantly from the rate of return on bills.
+One example of these deviations occurred directly following the collapse of Lehman Brothers in 2008 (see **Figure 4** ).

-**4** ).
 Immediately after that collapse, as liquidity dried

-up in financial markets, implied repo rates fell across

-contracts.
-The IRR decline reflected a flight to safety

-in Treasury markets.
-Treasury bill rates fell less, in

-part due to the natural constraint of the zero lower
+up in financial markets, implied repo rates fell across contracts.
+The IRR decline reflected a flight to safety in Treasury markets.
+Treasury bill rates fell less, in part due to the natural constraint of the zero lower bound.

-bound.
 This deviation persisted for several months.

-It reflected relatively slow-moving capital in the wake

-of hits to balance sheets of intermediaries during the crisis, as well as general concerns over counterparty risk.
+It reflected relatively slow-moving capital in the wake of hits to balance sheets of intermediaries during the crisis, as well as general concerns over counterparty risk.
 Note in this case that traders that were long the basis would have profited from the basis narrowing and turning negative.

-This pattern in 2008 is indicative of a more general rule

-that returns on basis trades tend to depart from bill

-returns during times of stress.
-In general, deviations of

-the return on basis trades from returns on Treasuries

-have reflected the costs of liquidity provision, that is,

-the willingness of financial institutions to take on the

-margin risk and rollover risk that basis trades entail.

-One way to summarize the costs of liquidity provision

-in Treasury repo markets is the difference between the

-repo rate and the federal funds rate.
-Because Treasury

-repo rates reflect a willingness to accept Treasuries as

-collateral, whereas lending in the federal funds market

-is uncollateralized, differences in Treasury repo and

-federal funds rates will partly reflect balance sheet

-constraints that make accepting Treasuries more or less

-costly. **Figure 5** shows deviations of basis trade return

-for five-year and two-year contracts from bill yields,

-along with the spread between the repo rate and federal

-funds rate.
-Deviations of the basis trade return from the

-Figure 4.
-Basis Trade Returns During the 2007-09

-Financial Crisis (percent)

-6

-4

-2

-0

- - 2

-Jan May Sep Jan May Sep Jan May Sep Jan

-07 07 07 08 08 08 09 09 09 10

-Note: Data are one-week moving averages.
-Implied repo rates

-use the futures contract with the second-to-nearest delivery date.

-Sources: Bloomberg Finance L.P., Center for Research in Security Prices/

-University of Chicago Booth School of Business, Office of Financial

-Research

-Figure 5.
-Deviations of the Basis Trade Return from the Bill Return and the Cost of Note Funding (percentage

-points)

-**2.0**

-**1.5**

-**1.0**

-**0.5**

-**0.0**

-**-0.5**

-1.0

-0.8

-0.6

-0.4

-0.2

-0.0

-- 0.2

-2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 2020

-Note: Data are 14-day moving averages of the spread of the implied repo rate for futures contract with the second-to-nearest delivery

-date over the yield for an equivalent maturity Treasury bill for two-year and five-year Treasury futures and the spread of the GCF

-Treasury repo index over the effective federal funds rate.

-Sources: Federal Reserve Bank of New York Effective Federal Funds Rate, DTCC GCF Repo Index, Bloomberg Finance L.P., Center for Research in Security

-Prices/University of Chicago Booth School of Business, Office of Financial Research

-OFR Brief Series | 20-01 July 2020 | Page 5

-bill yield constitute a liquidity premium in basis trades,

-because basis traders will require compensation for the

-risks incurred in financing their Treasury holdings

-until the delivery date.
-These risks should be correlated

-with the spread between the actual repo rate and the

-federal funds rate.
-When Treasuries are more expensive

-to finance, the excess returns on the basis must be high

-enough in equilibrium to induce basis traders to hold

-these Treasuries until delivery.
-Therefore, the excess

-return on the basis closely follows the costs of financing

-a note, as represented by the spread of the repo rate over

-the federal funds rate.
+This pattern in 2008 is indicative of a more general rule that returns on basis trades tend to depart from bill returns during times of stress.
+In general, deviations of the return on basis trades from returns on Treasuries have reflected the costs of liquidity provision, that is, the willingness of financial institutions to take on the margin risk and rollover risk that basis trades entail.

+One way to summarize the costs of liquidity provision in Treasury repo markets is the difference between the repo rate and the federal funds rate.
+Because Treasury repo rates reflect a willingness to accept Treasuries as collateral, whereas lending in the federal funds market is uncollateralized, differences in Treasury repo and federal funds rates will partly reflect balance sheet constraints that make accepting Treasuries more or less costly. **Figure 5** shows deviations of basis trade return

+for five-year and two-year contracts from bill yields, along with the spread between the repo rate and federal funds rate.
+Deviations of the basis trade return from the bill yield constitute a liquidity premium in basis trades, because basis traders will require compensation for the risks incurred in financing their Treasury holdings until the delivery date.
+These risks should be correlated with the spread between the actual repo rate and the federal funds rate.
+When Treasuries are more expensive to finance, the excess returns on the basis must be high enough in equilibrium to induce basis traders to hold these Treasuries until delivery.
+Therefore, the excess return on the basis closely follows the costs of financing a note, as represented by the spread of the repo rate over the federal funds rate.

 ## Implementing Basis Trades

-Understanding sources of risk for basis trades and

-where stress can manifest requires understanding the

-technical details of implementing these trades.

-In particular, only certain futures contracts and

-Treasury notes are used in basis trading.
+Understanding sources of risk for basis trades and where stress can manifest requires understanding the technical details of implementing these trades.
+In particular, only certain futures contracts and Treasury notes are used in basis trading.
 On any given

-date, there is just one Treasury security that basis traders

-want to own for each contract to make a particular deal

-as profitable as possible, called the "cheapest-to-deliver" Treasury.
-Treasury futures are exchanged on

-the Chicago Board of Trade (CBOT) and cleared by

-CME Clearing.
-Treasury note futures are offered by

-CBOT quarterly and require physical delivery.
-Each

-Figure 6.
-Structure of the Bilateral Repo Market

-quarter, CBOT offers contracts for two-year, five-year,

-and 10-year Treasury notes as well as Treasury bonds.
+date, there is just one Treasury security that basis traders want to own for each contract to make a particular deal as profitable as possible, called the "cheapest-to-deliver" Treasury.
+Treasury futures are exchanged on the Chicago Board of Trade (CBOT) and cleared by CME Clearing.
+Treasury note futures are offered by CBOT quarterly and require physical delivery.
+Each quarter, CBOT offers contracts for two-year, five-year, and 10-year Treasury notes as well as Treasury bonds.
 [4]

-Only a certain basket of Treasuries can be delivered

-into each of these futures contracts, with limits on this

-deliverable basket determined by the maturity of the

-note relative to the delivery date of the contract and the
+Only a certain basket of Treasuries can be delivered into each of these futures contracts, with limits on this deliverable basket determined by the maturity of the note relative to the delivery date of the contract and the

 original maturity of the note at issuance.
 [5] For instance, the deliverable basket for the two-year CBOT contract